MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 You can choose to receive alerts in the format and medium that most suits your needs.
 To receive immediate alerts at any time of the day, you may prefer to receive them via email or text message.

-You may also want the ability to analyze alerts in the context of other alerts triggered by other products in your organization to give you a holistic view of an a potential threat.
+You may also want the ability to analyze alerts in the context of other alerts triggered by other products in your organization to give you a holistic view of a potential threat.
 For example, you may want to correlate between cloud-based and on-premises events to see if there is any other mitigating evidence that may confirm an attack.

 Additionally, you can also trigger custom alert automation using our integration with [Microsoft Power Automate](flow-integration.md).
 For example, you can set up a playbook automatically create an issue in [ServiceNow](/connectors/service-now/) or send an approval email to execute a custom governance action when an alert is triggered.